toddcf/portfolio2/README.md

 ### Education & Certificates

 - Style and standardize all cards.
-	- Images:
-		- Hover: MD Bootstrap zoom effect.
 	- Make card-headers and card-titles the same height, even if some take up one line and others take up two.
-	- Buttons:
-		- Choose color.
-		- Add waves effect when clicked.
+	- Buttons: Add waves effect when clicked.
+	- Images: MD Bootstrap zoom effect when hovered.

 ### About